plabayo/venndb/README.md

 Should you need to mutate the database, you can do so with a couple of changes.

-First the flagdb creation has to be change a bit:
+First the venndb creation has to be change a bit:

-flagdb! {
+venndb! {
     struct Employee {
-        #[flagdb::key]
+        #[venndb::key]
         id: u32,
         name: String,
         is_manager: bool,